 This will adjust the keyboard to make entering an email address easier.

-Another consideration turning off ‘autocorrect’ on your form fields.
-I think we’ve all experienced how frustrating it is when you’re trying to enter your address and the field repeatedly autocorrects itself to something completely random.
+Another consideration is turning off ‘autocorrect’ on your form fields.
+I think we’ve all experienced how frustrating it is when you’re trying to enter your address and the predictive text repeatedly autocorrects itself to something completely random.

 The key here is matching the input type to the data being entered.
 It’s one of the best ways to make your forms a pleasure to complete.